-As part of the Continuing Professional Development Framework, the Academic Development Services team offer self-paced learning modules in Contemporary Approaches to University Teaching and Moodle training tutorials.
+As part of the Continuing Professional Development Framework, the Academic Development team from the Pro Vice-Chancellor, Education & Student Experience Portfolio offer a selection of self-paced learning modules.

-Participants will be able to generate a Certificate of Participation upon completion of the module.
-To obtain a Certificate of Participation, all activities within the enrolled module will need to be completed, and in some modules, you will need to successfully complete a module quiz.
+You will be able to generate a Certificate of Achievement upon completion of each module.
+To obtain a Certificate of Achievement for a module, you will need to complete its required activities.

-These self-paced modules provide key introductory learning and teaching concepts and strategies.
-The modules have been developed by a team of learning and teaching leaders from 18 Australian universities and one university in the United Kingdom.
+The modules provide key introductory learning and teaching concepts and strategies developed by a team of learning and teaching leaders from 18 Australian universities and one university in the United Kingdom.
 Associate Professor Kym Fraser, Australian Learning and Teaching Fellow, led the development, in collaboration with nine Australian Partner Universities.

-This module introduces issues of design, implementation and facilitation when using educational technologies for teaching, learning and assessment.
+Covers design, implementation and facilitation when using educational technologies for teaching, learning and assessment.
+Self-enrolment key: student_onlinelearning

 Moodle Training Modules

-These self-paced tutorials cover a large variety of Moodle topics and are designed to provide help with using Moodle and a range of tools.
+These self-paced modules available in Moodle cover a large variety of Moodle topics and are designed to provide help with using Moodle and a range of tools.

 This module showcases a variety of Moodle communication tools, including Blackboard Collaborate, with examples and links to UNSW Teaching Gateway resources for you to start facilitating both synchronous and asynchronous communication in your course.
 Self-enrolment key: StudentSPWS2